 The Palmer House (17 East Monroe) says “Chicago” with its Old-School charm with quiet, understated elegance.
 This hotel is breath-taking.
 If you’re a history buff or architectural geek, you will want to wander through every nook and cranny of this hotel.

 The Palmer House location makes it perfect for exploring the Loop area of downtown.
-You will be close to EVERYTHING –
+It screams EXCITEMENT…ELEGANCE…COMFORT!
+You will be smack dabbed in the middle of all the action and walking distance to a lot of attractions and museums.

 - a block away from Michigan Avenue